guanw88/worddrop/README.md

 # worddrop

-A twist on the classic game Tetris, where the player needs to create words from falling Scrabble tiles.
+Worddrop is a twist on the classic game Tetris, where the player needs to create words from falling Scrabble tiles.
 Built in HTML5 and Canvas.

 [Click here to play WordDrop!](https://guanw88.github.io/worddrop)